Opulent Mobility

 The Birth of Opulent Mobility

 After making my next piece (Le Flaneur) I struggled to find places to show my work.
-Many galleries, at least the ones open to emerging artists, are not wheelchair accessible.
+Many galleries are not wheelchair accessible.
 In spite of the good work of the ADA, a lot of places aren't access friendly.
 After discovering how hard it was to make my sculptures safe and functional, I did some research about wheelchair and walker designs.
 There are quite a few patents online for imaginative and innovative assistive technology devices.

 Almost none of those designs are available for sale on the market.